 - 3/4 cup sour cream

-* Note an alternative topping that my father is favoring these days.
-2 cups granulated sugar, 1/2 cup water, 1/4 cup butter.
+* Note an alternative topping: 2 cups granulated sugar, 1/2 cup water, 1/4 cup butter.
 Combine sugar and water in a medium saucepan.
 Heat on medium until all sugar is dissolved.
 Increase heat to medium high and bring to a boil.
 Boil until syrup becomes warm amber in color (about 10 minutes).
 Add 1/4 cup butter, carefully as it will foam up a bit.
 Swirl the pan so that the butter is all incorporated, stirring with a wooden spoon if necessary.
 Remove from heat and pour out into cake pan.
 Continue with recipe as noted.